The implant (bottom), abutment (middle), and crown (top) work together to give you the appearance and function of a natural tooth.

 Diet After the Dental Implant Procedure

 Dental implants can give you back the pleasure of eating those foods you’ve been pushing aside.
-Since dental implants mimic the natural function of teeth, you don’t have to worry about your teeth slipping or falling out—allowing you to bite and chew as though you had a full set of natural teeth.
+Since they mimic the natural function of teeth, you don’t have to worry about your teeth slipping or falling out—allowing you to bite and chew as though you had a full set of natural teeth.

-Dental implants can also be shaped and shaded to blend with the rest of the teeth, so that you won’t be able to distinguish them from your natural teeth.
+Dental implants can also be shaped and shaded to blend with the rest of the teeth so that you won’t be able to distinguish them from your natural teeth.

 Ask our dentists about getting dental implants and begin enjoying all the foods you’ve been missing.
 Our dental implant dentists will be able to determine whether or not you’re a candidate for the procedure.

-Continue Eating Your Favorite Foods
+Continue Eating Your Favorite Foods with Dental Implants

-Eating with dental implants is much different from what you may have experienced wearing dentures.
+Eating with dental is much different from what you may have experienced wearing dentures.
 Even the best-fitting dentures tend to slip, especially when you are eating foods that are difficult to chew.

 Once dentures slip, food can get caught underneath the appliance and irritate your gums.
 The only way to remove these food particles is to brush or soak your dentures after eating.
 Now, you may be wondering whether or not dental implants or dentures are the best choices for you, and we have a whole other post talking about exactly that.

 Most of the taste buds in your mouth are on your tongue.
 Yet, did you know that some taste buds are on the roof of your mouth?
 People who wear upper dentures have a plate that covers the roof of their mouth, which affects their sense of taste.
 One of the benefits of dental implants is that you’re able to use all your taste buds.